 Throughout my academic and professional career, I have been interested in the issue of “normality”.
 Its emergence as a scientific concern, its porous boundaries, and its controversial relationship with power.
 Having first studied the problem from a theoretical perspective, I am now exploring the social and legal sides of the topic.
 My dissertation focuses on the “medical certification of insanity”, a statutory procedure that regulated confinements into psychiatric institutions for more than a century in many common law jurisdictions.
 As a comparative medico-legal study, my research addresses some of the most delicate issues in contemporary health policy, including the production of social stigma, the nature of expertise, and the law medicine nexus in the determination of civil incapacity and mental disorder.

 I am especially interested in how lunacy certificates produced stigmatized identities.
 These documents transformed family concerns into a social and political issues.
 Not only did personal examination expose intimate family dynamics to the public, but it also created a written record difficult to erase from bureaucracy and social memory.
-A certification proof could severely restrict life choices such as marriage, acquisition of property, and emigration.
+Certification could severely restrict life choices such as marriage, acquisition of property, and emigration.
 As the eugenic movement gained momentum, moreover, the onus of stigma extended to relatives and unborn children.
 Certification was the starting point for eugenic speculations about degeneration, permanent confinement, and in some cases, sterilization.
 Tracing the legacy of this provision can thus help us tackling some of the most pressing concerns in today’s health and disability rights.

 In my free time, I enjoy long-distance running in Canada and Europe from -25° to 42°.
 I have been a Trail Running Society Ambassador since 2020.
-I also like playing guitar, in particular, Delta Blues style (in Open G), Boxing (Welter) and watching very long Movies (like There Will be Blood).
+I also like playing guitar, in particular, Delta Blues style (in Open G), Boxing (Welter), and watching very long Movies (like There Will be Blood).